sentinel-official/docs/docs/dvpn-cli/commands/keys/keys-cli.md

 ### Test backend

 The `test` backend is a password-less variation of the `file` backend.
 It stores unencrypted keys inside the app's configuration directory and should only be used in testing environments.
 It should never be used in production.

+### Memory backend

+The `memory` backend stores keys only in volatile memory for the duration of the process.
+Keys are never written to disk and are lost when the command ends.
+This is useful for ephemeral key usage in automated scripts or CI environments.